-- 10.2 A Licensing Authority may consider a Cumulative Impact Policy where the number, type or density of premises selling alcohol or providing late night refreshment in a location is high or exceptional and serious problems of nuisance and disorder may be arising or have begun to arise outside or some distance from those premises.
+10.2 A Licensing Authority may consider a Cumulative Impact Policy where they are satisfied that there is evidence that the high density of licensed premises in one area is having a detrimental effect on one or more of the licensing objectives.
+This can include serious problems with disorder and nuisance.

 Problems can occur as a result of large numbers of drinkers being concentrated in an area, for example when leaving premises at peak times or when queuing at fast food outlets or for public transport.
-Licensing authorities can also consider whether the late night refreshment premises or off licences in an area contribute to these problems, and may choose to include them in their cumulative impact policy. - 10.3 In forming its Cumulative Impact Policy the Licensing Authority has considered: - local crime and disorder statistics, including statistics on specific types of crime and crime hotspots; - statistics on local anti-social behaviour offences; - health-related statistics such as alcohol-related emergency attendances and hospital admissions; - environmental health complaints, particularly in relation to litter and noise; - evidence obtained through local consultation
+Licensing authorities can also consider whether the late night refreshment premises or off licences in an area contribute to these problems, and may choose to include them in their cumulative impact policy.